Today I read that it is 35 years since ‘Rattlesnakes’ was released.

 Cath Carroll’s review in the N.M.E. said ‘Having a record collection without ‘Rattlesnakes’ is like having a kitchen without a kettle’.

-Support came from The Blow Monkeys who were wonderful and who we would later book for The Buzz Club.
+Support came from The Blow Monkeys who were wonderful and who I would later book for The Buzz Club.

 We saw them again on 13 December 1984 at the Hammersmith Palais.
 Robert Elms was in the audience.
 It felt like the right place to be, the crowd was growing.
 By now I knew every word, every guitar flourish.